 - They Are a Great Alternative to Edibles

 If you’re watching what you eat, tinctures have a clear advantage over regular edibles.
 You’ll consume fewer calories than you would if eating cookies, candy or baked goods.
 For example, a 1-milliliter dose of MCT-based tincture contains roughly 8 calories, while a single cookie may contain as many as 200 calories or more.

 Can You Smoke Tincture?

-While cannabis tincture is highly versatile and you can use it multiple ways, smoking is not one of them.
+While cannabis tincture can be used in multiple ways, smoking is not one of them.
 However, this fact is typically cited as one of the upsides of working with a THC tincture.
-While potentially safer than tobacco, smoking or vaping cannabis can worsen certain health conditions such as asthma.
-Plus, substances such as tar are often present in smoked cannabis and can increase the risk of lung cancer.
+While potentially safer than tobacco, smoking or vaping cannabis can exacerbate health conditions such as asthma.
+Plus, substances such as tar are often present in smoked cannabis and can negatively impact your health.

 Interested in trying tinctures for yourself?
-At Mankind Dispensary, we stock cannabis tinctures with THC, CBD, and a mixture of both.
+At Mankind Dispensary, we stock cannabis tinctures containing THC, CBD, or a mixture of both.
 To learn more, check out our complete selection in our online menu.
 Plus, we make it easy to search for any product by subjective categories such as pain-free, creative, blissful, and others still.
 Regardless of your specific needs and goals, tinctures offer flexible, accurate, and discreet dosing.

 If you can’t make it into our brick-and-mortar location, our new cannabis delivery service makes it easier than ever to get the cannabis products you want.
 Just click here for details, or start your journey with our delivery menu to get the ball rolling.
 We look forward to seeing you!